montagao/montagao.github.io/blog/panago/index.md

 * Creation of pizza gives three pleasures: the joy from the act itself, the joy from others consuming it, and the joy of sneaking a slice to eat yourself
 * Making other people happy is the simplest and most pure form of fulfillment
 * When in doubt, food makes people happy
-* When in doubt, pizza makes people happy
+* When in doubt, pizza makes good food
 * Cooking is a craft, an art, a sport, and a chore all at once
 * Humans are adrenaline seeking.
 If you can't get this through your work, be sure to supplement (sports, dota)
 * Be good with your hands 😉

 {:refdef: .footnotes}
 [^1]: A recent [poll](https://www.gallup.com/workplace/231587/millennials-job-hopping-generation.aspx) shows that millenials are the most likely generation to switch jobs, with 6 in 10 millenials open to new job opportunities.
 Strikingly, it shows that only 3 in 10 of millenials are meaningfully engaged in their work.
 [^2]: But [time](https://www.sciencedirect.com/science/article/pii/S2352250X15300051) is.
 [^3]: Is pizza the ultimate food?
 If we're going by popularity, yes.
 But maybe not health.
+[^4]: At least, that's how I would pad my resume.
 {: refdef}